 How to Use It

 Internal condoms are really pretty easy to use, but it takes a bit of practice and getting used to.
-And remember, if you're relying on internal condoms, you have to use one EVERY SINGLE TIME.
+And remember, for those relying on internal condoms, they must be used EVERY SINGLE TIME.

 - Put some spermicide or lubricant on the outside of the closed end.

 - Get comfy, like you're going to put in a tampon.

 - Squeeze the sides of the closed-end ring together and insert it like a tampon.